Our Services

 Microcerotermes Turneri

-One of the slower moving termite species, they aren’t too aggressive and rarely cause structural damage.
-If they do infest your home you’ll find them in roof cavities or within the walls.
+One of the slower-moving termite species, they aren’t too aggressive and rarely cause structural damage.
+If they do infest your home, you’ll most likely find them in roof cavities or within the walls.

 How do you treat termites?